der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordSelector.md

 # KeywordSelector
 Provides methods for selecting keywords.
+For more information about Selectors, see [Selectors](../concepts/selectors).
 See also:

 - [KeywordIterator](./KeywordIterator)